Techuick/jitsi_meet/README.md

 <a name="contributing"></a>

 ## Contact
-Contact at "contact@techuick.com" if you need our services.
+Contact us at "contact@techuick.com" if you need our services.
 We provide complete solutions for your problems